 27. Una — Una is a simple Gaelic girl’s name, meaning “lamb.”

 Gaelic names offer a beautiful blend of history, culture, and meaning.
-Whether you’re drawn to bold and timeless Gaelic boy names or poetic, nature-inspired Gaelic girl names, there’s something deeply special about names rooted in Celtic heritage.
-From well-known favorites to rare gems, this list celebrates the richness and diversity of Gaelic tradition, perfect for parents looking for a name with depth and story.
+Whether you are drawn to timeless Gaelic boy names or poetic Gaelic girl names, each one carries a story rooted in Celtic heritage.
+From well-known favorites to lesser-used treasures, this list celebrates the richness and variety of Gaelic tradition for your growing family.